 Birmingham loves it’s street food, and lately, we’ve had a sudden explosion of Indian street food venues open around Birmingham.
-Myself and Dave joined two friends for dinner at one of the latest additions to Bennet’s Hill, the Indian Street Eatery.
+Myself and Dave joined two friends for dinner at one of the latest additions to Bennet’s Hill, the Indian Streatery.

-The girls had an event to get to, so we chose the Street Eatery as they advertise themselves as informal, speedy dining option, with delicious Indian street food favourites.
+The girls had an event to get to, so we chose the Streatery as they advertise themselves as an informal, speedy dining option, with delicious Indian street food favourites.
 It was quiet when we arrived (and throughout our visit, actually), and we grabbed a table in the window.

 I forgot to write down the names and contents of our cocktails, and there isn’t a menu online, but I remember mine was the Angry Indian which was gingery and pleasant, and Dave’s…something, with blackberry, was fruity and sharp.
 The cocktails are pretty decent, and we enjoyed them very much.
 Sadly, our food took so long to arrive, we had finished the drinks and sat at an empty table for a while before any food arrived.